BPM editor

 Description

-The account reservation process type is used to configure the use of privileges accounts.
+The Account Reservation Process type is used to configure the use of privileges accounts.
 That type of process will be launched when the end-users want to connect to a system using a privileged account through the password vault.

 Soffid allows you to configure XACML policies management, here you will be able to configure when the account reservation workflows should be launched.